digitalservicebund/digitalcheck-apps/doc/adr/0002-use-monorepo.md

 ## Context

-We have the option to organize the Digitalcheck codebase using either a single repository that unifies all applications into one, a monorepo that keeps them somewhat separate but allows for shared dependencies and configuration, or leave each application separate in its own repository (polyrepo).
+We have the option to organize the Digitalcheck codebase in one of three ways:

+- a single repository that unifies all applications into one monolith
+- a monorepo that keeps the applications somewhat separate but allows for shared dependencies and configuration
+- leave each application separate in its own repository (polyrepo)

 Each approach has distinct advantages and disadvantages that we need to consider:

 ### Unified Application